 This Command-Line Interface tool is provided as a convenience for (mostly) non-computer programmers seeking to process large quantities of addresses formatted as CSV records.
 It is intended that it will be invoked manually by human users typing at a command prompt (not the most friendly of user experiences, we get it).
 The use-case of deploying this tool into an automated environment for the processing of ad-hoc address data is not supported.
 This constraint is based on how we provide software updates for this tool.
 If you need to process address data from deployed software running autonomously we recommend our officially supported SDKs.
 For those who seek an even more direct HTTP integration we also provide detailed US Street Address API documentation.

-You can download the SmartyList Command-Line Interface for the following platforms:
+You can download (free) the Command-Line Interface for the following platforms:

-After downloading one of the above packages, extract the contents of the archive.
-You'll see the following listing of files:
+After downloading one of the above packages, extract the contents of the archive to your desktop.
+You'll see a SmartyList folder containing the following files:

 sample-input.csvThis is a simple address list for your reference.

-sample-output.csvThis is an example of the output produced as a result of processing the sample-input.csv file above.
+sample-output.csvThis is the output produced by processing the sample-input.csv file above.

 change-log.txtA log of recent changes made by the software developers.